Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

 This removes the need to manually look up Actions and Action Maps using their names, and also provides an easy way to set up callbacks.

+> [!NOTE]
-> **Note**: This is an alternative workflow to [project-wide actions](./about-project-wide-actions.md), and provides a different way to access the actions defined in your action asset.
+> This is an alternative workflow to [project-wide actions](./about-project-wide-actions.md), and provides a different way to access the actions defined in your action asset.

 To enable type-safe C# API generation: